 On the 24th December, a song hushes those attending the traditional Matines, Majorcan midnight mass.
 This song, known as the Song of the Sibyl, dating back to medieval times, has managed to survive over the years in Mallorca and L’Alguer.

 Introduced in the main island of the Balearics after James I’s conquest, it prophesises the arrival of the Redeemer and the Final Judgement.
 What is probably Mallorca’s most ancient and notable Christmas tradition, it is sung without instruments, except for the preludes between each verse.
-In spite the fact it was originally sung in Latin along with a Gregorian melody, after the 13th century there are accounts of the first Catalan versions.
+Whilst initially sung in Latin, there is evidence of the first version appearing in Catalan by the end of the 14th century.
+The tune, of medieval origin, has been transformed and adapted throughout the centuries as it has been passed on by mouth, practically right up to the present day.

 It is lead by only one person wearing a tunic, occasionally embroidered around the neck and the hem, and normally paired with a cape.
 The impressive attire is completed with a sword held steadily in front of their face until the song is over, when a cross is drawn in the air.